Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 This time, we're looking at the elusive and expensive PlayStation 5 (PS5).
 As you probably know, PlayStations only ever seem to drop in price when the next model comes out, leaving the last one on a never-ending pile of irrelevance.

-But, we’re happy to say that that’s all changed today as the PS5 can now be bought for an all-time low of £379.99.
-That’s right, at Amazon the price of the PS5 has been reduced by a whopping £100 and at PlayStation itself it's been lowered by £90.
+But, we’re happy to say that that’s all changed today as the PS5 can now be bought for an all-time low of £389.99.
+That’s right, the price of the PS5 has been reduced by a whopping £90 at PlayStation and other stores.

 Plus, we've seen other great bundles appearing across multiple retailers such as Currys, Very, GAME and more.
-From discounts on the hottest games like Spider-Man 2 and EA SPORTS FC 24, to deals on headsets and charging docks.
+From discounts on the hottest games like God of War Ragnarök to deals on headsets and charging docks.

-And as we creep ever closer to the big day – by which we mean 24th November of course – we’ll be sure to keep updating this guide with the best deals we find.
+And as we creep ever closer to the big day – by which we mean 24th November of course – we’ll be sure to keep updating this guide with the best deals we find, but be quick because stocks have been running out fast!

+If you need a little reminding of what else is on sale, check out when does Black Friday start? and when does Cyber Monday start?

 Jump to: